cosmos/interchain-security/docs/docs/adrs/adr-018-fault-resolutions.md

 The proposal has the following fields:

-- **Description**: This field should be filled with a fault definition describing the type of misbehavior that the validators executed on a Opt-in consumer chain.
+- **Description**: This field should be filled with a fault definition describing the type of misbehavior that the validators executed on an Opt-in consumer chain.
 A fault definition should precisely describe how an attack was performed and why it is eligible as a slashable fault.
 - **Consumer Chain**: The chain that the fault was related to.
 - **Validators**: The list of all the validators to be slashed.

 In addition, in order to prevent spamming, users are required to pay a fee of `100ATOM` to submit a fault resolution to the provider.

-### validations
+### Validations

 The submission of a fault resolution fails if any of the following conditions are not met: